MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 ```

 This signals to the OS that the executable can be run position-independently, but since `tiny-std` assumes that
-memory addresses are absolute, the ones they were when compiled, the executable segfaults as soon as it tries to use
+memory addresses are absolute, the ones they were when compiled, the executable segfaults as soon as it tries to get
-any relocated data, like functions or static variables.
+the address of any symbols, like functions or static variable, since those have been moved.

 ## Where are my symbols?
 This seems like a tricky problem, as a programmer, I have a bunch of variable and function calls, some that the
 `Rust`-language emits for me, now each of the addresses for those variables and functions are in another place.
-Before using any of them, I need to do the remapping, which means that this needs to occur before using any functions (kinda).
+Before using any of them, I need to remap them, which means that this needs to occur before using any functions (kinda).

 ## The start function
 The executable enters through the `_start` function, this is defined in `asm` for `tiny-std`: